• Skip to main content

 9. Use Online Resources

 It isn’t your responsibility to educate the people you’re coming out to, but it can be helpful to bring in third-party resources.
-For example, you can share our guide about the gender spectrum and how gender isn’t binary.
+For example, you could share our guide about the gender spectrum and how gender isn’t binary.
+Or, you could direct them to this article where I describe what being nonbinary means to me.

 These things are powerful because your loved ones can read them at their leisure, when they feel ready.